 After that let’s add the resolver for

 Let’s finish of the Note resolvers by adding the resolvers for the mutations.

-Now we have to connect all the resolvers together.
+Now we have to connect all the resolvers together using an

 Running the API locally

-First we need to upload the database path as a secret.
-We upload it as serverless-graphql-api-example-dp-path.
+First we need to upload the database path as an Environment Variable.

-All that's let to do is deploying to now.
+Then all that’s left to do is to deploy to Vercel.

-If you want a more detailed explanation into GraphQL and making a server for it, you can check out the excellent guide that I learned from here.
+If you want a more detailed explanation into GraphQL and making a server for it, you can check out the excellent guide that I learnt from here.